-Change is a word that strikes fear into the heart of many especially when it threatens job security.
+Change is a word that strikes fear into the heart of many.
+Change at work can be especially stressful when it threatens job security.
 Are rumours circulating throughout your workplace about some sort of change?
 Is there talk of a merger, downsizing or redundancies?
 Are you scared and don’t know what to do?
 With the hard economic climate affecting most businesses changes to the workforce are inevitable and invariably this means that you can expect changes to your job role, management structure and in some cases an actual change to your employment status.

 So what can you do?
 Most of us fear change because it makes us feel out of control.
 One day everything seems fine and then we are dropped head-first into the unknown – we fear what we will lose and what we will be forced to give up because of it.